-The basics of Lam Rim explain the gradual development of Boddhichitta are relatively easy for a student to understand.
-However, the difficulties usually arise in the consistent implementation of the intentions, namely when the theory should be put into practice.
-For example, if you are focused on being consciously open and friendly and all these efforts being exploited as weaknesses, the good motivation can quickly culminate in frustration.
+The basics of Lam Rim explain the gradual development of Boddhichitta and are relatively easy for a student to understand.
+However, the difficulties usually arise in the consistent implementation of the instructions, namely when the theory should be put into practice.
+For example, if you are focused on being consciously open and friendly and all these efforts being exploited as weaknesses, the good motivation can quickly change into frustration.

 In order to meet these challenges, different practice methods or yoga have proven to be successful, which have been combined into practice sets called Tantras.
-A tantra describes the exercises contained in the exercises and assigns them to a practice for the practitioner.
+A tantra describes the exercises contained in the exercises and complies them to a daily practice for the practitioner.

 For example, the green goddess Tara stands for:

-Immaculate from conventional concepts, completely pure due to her seat on a lotus flower, which grows out of the swamp but still is never stained by the swamp when it blossoms.
+- Immaculate from conventional concepts, completely pure due to her seat on a lotus flower, which grows out of the swamp but still is never stained by the swamp when it blossoms.

 Such a meditation practice should be practised daily in order to achieve progress.
 It is similar to an instrument you want to master: it takes a lot of practice and perseverance in dealing with your own concepts, which have to be cognitively rearranged over long distances.